MSDN-WhiteKnight/CilTools/docfx_project/articles/architecture.md

 ## CilTools.Metadata

 CilTools.Metadata is a reflection implementation that reads information about assembly files without loading them into the current execution context.
-It enables inspecting assemblies for another target framework (such as .NET Standard assemblies when your application is on .NET Framework) or when some dependencies could not be resolved using the same API shape as the standard reflection.
+It enables inspecting assemblies for another target framework (such as .NET Standard assemblies when your application is on .NET Framework) or when some dependencies could not be resolved, using the same API shape as the standard reflection.
 It also implements fetching information not supported by standard reflection: P/Invoke parameters, custom modifiers, function pointer signatures etc. CilTools.Metadata is build upon the [System.Reflection.Metadata](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.metadata) library shipped by .NET Team.

 The key type in this library is [CilTools.Metadata.AssemblyReader](https://msdn-whiteknight.github.io/CilTools/api/CilTools.Metadata.AssemblyReader.html) that exposes methods to load assemblies.